sganz/CrankWheel/README.md

 ## Installation
-Installation - Find your QCAD install directory, look for 'libraries/default' copy the folder that is typically called 'CrankWheel' in the Github repository (can extract as a zip) and restart QCAD it should now show up in your library browser.
+Installation - Find your QCAD install directory, look for 'libraries/default' copy the folder that is typically called `CrankWheel` in the Github repository (can extract as a zip) and restart QCAD it should now show up in your library browser.

 You can also save the files into any directory and ADD that in your QCAD preferences.
 Look for that under-